quantopian/zipline/docs/source/install.rst

 you can skip to the :ref:`Installing with Conda <conda>` section.

-Since building Zipline's C extensions requires numpy's CPython C API as well as `Cython <http://cython.org/>`_, it's safest to pip install these before pip installing zipline itself:
+Since building Zipline's C extensions requires numpy's CPython C API as well as `Cython <http://cython.org/>`_, pip install these before pip installing zipline
+itself:

 .. code-block:: bash